 Business demography plays a crucial role in GDP growth (Van Stel et al., 2005) and business statistics are ancillary to both the estimate of GDP and the identification of each sector's contribution to the economy (Ahmad, 2008).
 Employment dynamics among firms its partially constraint by business demography, but it is also a relevant predictor of the economic output.
-In this way, we take account of the provincial structure of enterprises by dividing the number of active firms by the number of employees according to three class-size.
-The variable $\frac{firms{it,k}}{worker{it,k}}$ can be seen as an indicator of average firm size per employee, as described in Section 3.
+In this way, we take account of the provincial structure of enterprises by dividing the number of active firms by the number of workers according to three class-size.
+The variable $\frac{firms{it,q}}{workers{it,q}}$ can be seen as an indicator of average firm size per employee with q equal to one representing micro firms, k equal to two representing small firms and k equal to three representing the remaining categories, as described in Section 3.

-EXP{it} and IMP{it} are province-specific foreign trade variables representing the total volume of export and import at the provincial level.
+$EXP{it}$ and $IMP{it}$ are province-specific foreign trade variables representing the total volume of export and import at the provincial level.
 This is meant to capture economic interdependences with foreign countries/territories. $OVER{it}$ control for the total number of overnight stays in each province.
 The relevance of the tourist sector and foreign trade for Italy has been described in section 3.
 Foreign trade variables, as well as the GVA, are expressed in thousands of Euro, while overnight stays represent the total amount of tourist presences in each province at time t.